 Member companies, collaborating with vendor partners have begun to implement solutions within their companies’ laboratories and demonstrate how the Framework enables cross-platform data transfer, facilitates finding, accessing and sharing data, and enables increased automation in laboratory data flow with a reduced need for error-prone manual input.

-Reduction to practice by early adopters has established the technical feasibility of the ADF and Framework architecture.
+Reduction to practice by early adopters has established the technical feasibility of the Allotrope Framework and the Allotrope Data Format.